MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Join data types

+Merge the rows of two tables to form a new table by matching values of the specified columns from each table.
-How would you find two specific event types and in which state each of them happened?
+For instance, how would you find two specific event types and in which state each of them happened?

 You can pull storm events with the first `EventType` and the second `EventType`, and then join the two sets on `State`: